gdonald/editor-rs/README.md

 - Indent and dedent lines with auto-indentation on new lines
 - Soft and hard line wrapping helpers
 - Trim trailing whitespace across the buffer
+- Multi-cursor editing with add/remove commands and merge handling